Discovering environments with XRM: Related Work on Environment Discovery

+To discover environments, prior work often train a classifier and then assign each training example to two environments based on their loss or classification accuracy.
+Crucially, one must control the capacity of the classifier with surgical precision, such that it relies only on the spurious correlations.
+It is only in such cases that the subsequent OOD generalization algorithms can successfully disregard these spurious features.

-As a result, proposals for environment discovery differ mainly in how to control the capacity of the phase-1 label predictor.
-For example, the too-good-to-be-true prior~\citep{toogood} employs a predictor with a small parameter count.
-Just train twice~\citep[JTT]{jtt} and environment inference for invariant learning~\citep[EIIL]{eiil} train a phase-1 predictor for a limited number of epochs.
-Learning from failure~\citep[LfF]{lff} biases the predictor towards the use of ``simple'' features by applying a generalized version of the cross entropy loss.
+As a result, proposals for environment discovery differ mainly in how to control the capacity of the classifier.
+For example, the too-good-to-be-true prior~\citep{toogood} employs a classifier with a small parameter count while correct-n-contrast~\citep[CnC]{cnc} applies strong weight decay regularization.
+Just train twice~\citep[JTT]{jtt} and environment inference for invariant learning~\citep[EIIL]{eiil} train a classifier for a limited number of epochs.
+Learning from failure~\citep[LfF]{lff} biases the classifier towards the use of ``simple'' features by applying a generalized version of the cross entropy loss.
 Other proposals, such as learning to split~\citep[LS]{ls} and adversarial re-weighted learning~\citep[ARL]{arl} complement capacity control with adversarial games.

-However regularized, all of these methods suffer from one fundamental problem.
-More specifically, these phase-1 strategies add hyper-parameters and early-stopping criteria, but remain silent on how to tune them.
-As illustrated in~\cref{fig:one} for Waterbirds, methods like the above discover environments leading to competitive generalization only when phase-1 is trained for a number of iterations that fall within a knife's edge.
-Quickly after that, the performance of the resulting phase-2 system falls off a cliff, landing at ERM-like worst-group-accuracy.

-Prior works keep away from this predicament by assuming a validation set with human environment annotations.
-Then, it becomes possible to simply wrap phase-1 and phase-2 into a cross-validation pipeline that promotes validation worst-group-accuracy.
-Alas, this defeats the entire purpose of environment discovery.
-In fact, if we have access to a small dataset with human environment annotations, these examples suffice to fine-tune the last layer of a deep neural network towards state-of-the-art worst-group-accuracy~\citep{izmailov2022feature}.
-Looking forward, could we develop an algorithm for environment discovery that requires no human annotations whatsoever, and robustly yields oracle-like phase-2 performance?
+However, all these methods assume having access to a human-annotated validation set to conduct such precise capacity controls.
+This defeats the purpose of environment discovery.
+In fact, if we have access to a small dataset with human-annotated environments, these examples suffice to fine-tune the last layer of a deep network towards state-of-the-art worst-group-accuracy~\citep{izmailov2022feature}.